Deviated Septum Symptoms & Causes

 What is a deviated septum?

-A nose injury can sometimes cause a deviated septum, which occurs when the thin nasal wall between the nostrils, called the nasal septum, is pushed to one side of the nose.
+A deviated septum occurs when the thin nasal wall between the nostrils, called the nasal septum, is pushed to one side of the nose.

 A deviated nasal septum can occur at birth during fetal development, and is apparent from the time of birth.
 In other cases, a deviated septum occurs due to trauma.
 In this case, an injury causes the septum to push to one side or the other, and heals in that position.
 This type of injury is most common in physical contact sports or automobile accidents.